JWT bearer assertion grant handler SPI

 Support JWT assertions that are issued by the client itself (self-issued) or by a third party (Security Token Service);

-The clients can act on the behalf of another subject (an end-user) or on their own behalf;
+A client can act on the behalf of another subject (an end-user) or on its own behalf;

 Client authentication is optional.
 If present, it is independent and orthogonal from the JWT grant.
 A client can authenticate explicitly with one of the standard methods, such as